 The team that controls a gym during a raid gets +2 Premier Balls in the catch phase

-Battling, occupying, berrying, and raiding at gyms gives points towards gym badges
+Battling, occupying, berrying, and raiding at a Gym gives points towards its badge

-Many research tasks reward trainers for winning gym battles or using effective moves
+Some research tasks reward trainers for winning Gym battles or using effective moves

 In March 2018, Field Research was added to the game in a welcome change embraced by casual and hardcore players alike.
 In addition to a storyline element (Special Research) which rewarded Mew, there are also regular tasks that you can do at your own pace with helpful rewards, which include various items, Stardust, and even Pokemon!

 Tasks from Special or Field Research involve completing actions in game.
 Some might have you spin PokeStops.
 Others may require catching X number of a species or type of Pokemon.
 Once you complete the task, you can redeem it for rewards.
 Special Research tasks reward XP, stardust, and an item bundle.
 Field Research can be obtained from a PokeStop, and a player may work on up to 3 at a time.
 All players receive the same task and reward from an individual PokeStop, so work with your raid group to call out some of the more desirable tasks!

 To date we have seen Generations 1 (Kanto), 2 (Johto), 3 (Hoenn), and Alolan Forms from Gen 7 released in Pokemon GO.
 Gen 4 is in the process of being released at the time of this article's publication.
-Each generation came with more spawn points, and Pokemon from all four generations are available in the wild.
-Rare Pokemon are much harder to find in standard gameplay, but a combination of raids, events, and quests has made them easier to get in general.
+Pokemon from all four generations are available in the wild.
+Rare Pokemon are much harder to find in standard gameplay, but a combination of Raids, events, and Research has made them easier to get in general.

-The introduction of hundreds of new Pokemon in conjunction with changes to the gym and raid systems created seismic shifts in the Pokemon GO metagame.
-If you're overwhelmed by all of these changes, or if you're simply unfamiliar with Pokemon beyond Gen 1, then you're in the right place.
+The introduction of hundreds of new Pokemon in conjunction with changes to the Gym and Raid systems created seismic shifts in the Pokemon GO metagame.
+If you're overwhelmed by all of these changes, or if you're unfamiliar with Pokemon beyond Gen 1, then you're in the right place.